Document

 Investment Valuation and Income Recognition

 Plan investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See "Note 3—Fair Value Measurements" for a discussion of fair value measurements.
+Purchases and sales of investments are recorded on a trade-date basis.
+Dividend income is recorded on the ex-dividend date and interest income is recorded when earned.

 Notes Receivable from Participants